Mattwen/imgIguana/README.md

 To deploy this yourself have to supply your own azure key.
 (as well as your Discord key)

-# Authenicate this bot to your Discord server:
+# Authenticate this bot to your Discord server:

 click [here](https://discordapp.com/oauth2/authorize?client_id=312625339253915648&scope=bot&permissions=0)

 # Usage